-Yet these moments of joy may also present a problem: How can we make them last?
-How can we hold on to them?
-If we don't make the conditions last, our happiness also disappears.
+But often this is only “conditional happiness” since we choose it only when our worldly conditions are acceptable.
+Which means that this happiness also present us with a problem: How can we make it last?
+How can we hold on to it?
+If we don’t make the conditions last, our happiness also disappears.
 Our culture focuses heavily on romantic love and once we find it, we certainly want it to last so I use that as an example.

 In a new way, I found a new thought.

 Only this brings the joy that is sought.

 Notice that I point to thought as the origin of this new experience of emotional acceptance.
 When I examine my emotions closely, I notice that they do not arise out of nothing.
 First, I have a thought about something that I perceive in the world and then my thought and my perceptions mix with my existing beliefs, and this gives rise to my emotions.
 So it seems to me that I have tremendous power in the skillful use of my mind.